-Neutral pronation is considered the optimal type of pronation with lower risk of injury.
-Characterized by its medium arch, neutral pronation neither experiences high or low inward rolls.
-For individuals with neutral pronated foot, you can get standard running shoes with minimum to medium cushioning and stability like the Nike Lunaracer, the Saucony Cohesion, or the Puma ignite.
+Basic or neutral pronation is widely considered as the optimal type of pronation with the lowest risk of injury, a trait of biomechanically efficient runners.
+Characterized by its medium arch, neutral pronation that has neither high or low inward rolls.
+For individuals with this form of pronation, they can settle for standard running shoes with minimum to medium cushioning and stability.

 Overpronation is identified by wear patterns along the inside edge of your shoe and is portrayed as an exaggeration form of the foot’s natural inward roll.
 Overpronation is apparent in the majority of runners, leaving them at risk of knee pain and injuries.
 Hence, they require stability or motion control shoes.

 Supination is marked by wear along the outer edges of your shoe.
 Not many runners supinate but those who do will require shoes with plenty of cushioning and flexibility.

 Choosing the right pair of running shoes is important to avoid discomfort or even serious injuries while you run.
 Get yourself the best running shoes online with the best brands including Nike, Adidas, Puma, Reebok, and so much more!